| |

 Garcia Trail is steep, climbing some 866 vertical feet per mile.
 But the trail is well traveled and makes a nice workout hike (popular with students and staff from nearby Azusa Pacific University).
 A typical trail in the San Gabriels gains 400 to 600 vertical feet per mile, so Garcia Trail not only gives the legs and lungs a workout, but it also provides a reference mark in evaluating other trails.

 The heavy storms of 2004 and 2005 caused significant rutting and erosion on the trail, creating poor footing in many places.
-But a couple years of use and some ad hoc trail maintenance has helped the trail to be in reasonable condition.
-A full-scale trail restoration project is certainly due.
+But some years of use and some ad hoc trail maintenance have helped the trail to be in reasonable condition.
+On May 9, 2011, a crew from LA County fire camp 16 performed significance trail maintenance, removing brush, widening the trail, and regrading the tread.

 Season: All Year